christian-schlichtherle/service-wight/README.md

 1. You don't have to write an entry in `META-INF/services/...Subject` referencing the `World` class.
    The processor for the `@ServiceImplementation` annotation does that for you.
-2. The `World` class needs to implement the `Provider` interface (which extends `java.util.function.Supplier`).
+2. The `Subject` interface needs to implement the `Provider` interface, which extends [`Supplier`].

 The second point may look like a constraint, but it's not:
-To the contrary, this design adds a level of indirection which allows you to locate products which `ServiceLoader` could not locate otherwise - `String` in this case.
+In fact, this design adds a level of indirection which allows you to locate products which `ServiceLoader` could not locate directly - like `String` in this case.

-### Defining And Implementing A Locatable Service Mapping
+### Adding A Locatable Service Mapping

 Let's add a salutation for the located subject.
 First, the service interface: